 The LABI College Library contains over 20,000 volumes, primarily composed of books and is organized by the Library of Congress call number system (LCCN).
 The records for the cataloged items are made available through an online public access catalog (OPAC) Library World.
-The writing center is adjunct to the library and is available of tutoring appointments and study groups.
+The writing center is adjacent to the library and is available for tutoring, appointments, and study groups.